World Semicolon Day and Why It Matters For Mental Health Awareness

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 April 16 is World Semicolon Day, which recognizes suicide survivors and aims to raise awareness and offer support for all those who are experiencing mental health challenges.
-The semicolon is a representation of choosing not to die by suicide, since it indicates a separation of two clauses rather than an end of a clause.
+The semicolon is a representation of choosing not to die by suicide, since it indicates a separation of two clauses rather than the end of a clause.
 In this way, though there are different beliefs about the symbol on an individual basis, the semicolon has come to represent perseverance and hope in the face of challenging mental illness symptoms.
 Read on for more information about how to observe this day, plus tips for supporting a loved one who may be experiencing mental health challenges and how to seek support yourself.

 What Is World Semicolon Day?